Would you know if someone is suffering from an eating disorder?

 How to recognise if someone has an eating disorder?

 You may not be able to tell if the person has an eating disorder based simply on their appearance.
-So it is important to know the warning signs, including behavioral, physical, and psychological signs.
+So it is important to know the warning signs, including behavioural, physical, and psychological signs.

 Here are some warning signs to look out for: